Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Conclusion

 In this paper, we introduce CAT-K rollouts, a closed-loop supervised fine-tuning technique for IL problems with highly multimodal demonstrations, such as traffic simulation.
 The CAT-K rollout approximately finds the rollout closest to the GT among likely rollouts of a policy, ensuring adherence to the policy while maintaining GT as a reliable reference for supervised learning.
 As the first method using closed-loop fine-tuning, it achieves the top spot on the WOSAC leaderboard.

-In the future, we aim to incorporate modern sampling techniques to CAT-K rollouts, such as top-p (nucleus) sampling~\cite{Holtzman2020The}.
-We also plan to explore applications of CAT-K fine-tuning to a broader range of policy classes, such as diffusion policies; as well as other multimodal IL tasks, such as motion generation for animation, robot navigation and manipulation, etc. Importantly, our results show that closed-loop supervised fine-tuning is a promising area of future research for policies trained open-loop, such as the widely used NTP policies.
+In the future, we aim to incorporate modern sampling techniques into CAT-K rollouts, such as top-p sampling.
+Furthermore, instead of always selecting the closest token, we could loosen the ``winner-takes-all'' approach and sample from a group of nearby tokens.
+We also plan to explore CAT-K fine-tuning for a broader range of policy classes, such as variational autoencoders and diffusion models.
+Additionally, we want to apply it to other multimodal IL tasks, including end-to-end driving, motion generation for animation, and robot navigation and manipulation.
+Importantly, our results show that closed-loop supervised fine-tuning is a promising area of future research for policies trained in open-loop, such as the widely used NTP policies.

 {

 }